November 26-29, 2019

 Anil Agarwal Environment Training Institute (AAETI), Campus, Nimli, Rajasthan

-Centre for Science and Environment (CSE) invites applications for its residential training programme on data analytics and communication
+Hence the Anil Agarwal Environment Training Institute, a Centre for Science and Environment (CSE) initiative, invites applications and nominations for its four-day residential training programme on “Application and Communication of Statistical and Geo-Spatial data for Sustainable Development, Pollution Control and Urban Planning in the Changing Climate.”

 AAETI Campus, Nimli, Alwar, Rajasthan

 For international participants:

 FACULTY INCLUDES EXPERTS AND PRACTITIONERS FROM